-Easy Chicken Ramen Soup (Kid Friendly)Jump to Recipe
+Easy Ramen Chicken Noodle Soup (Kid Friendly)Jump to Recipe

-After my three year old tried a bite of this chicken ramen soup he said:
+After my young kid tried a bite of this chicken ramen soup he said:

 “Dada, I like this soup.”

 “Guess what Dada.
 I really do like this soup!”